 The park encompasses over 95,000 acres that surround the free-flowing Buffalo, much of which is linked together by a growing network of trails to accommodate hiking and equestrian-based recreational activities.
 These trail systems also offer numerous side hikes to locations that showcase the natural and human history that have shaped the region.

 Below you will find the park's trail systems broken down by district.
 Select a district to learn about the hikes that are offered in that particular area.
 For further information about trails in the park call the Tyler Bend Visitor Center at 870-439-2502 or e-mail the park.

-The only trails that allow dogs are the three Buffalo Point Campground Trails (Forest Trail, Campground Trail, and Overlook Trail) and the Mill Creek Trail, located at Pruitt.
+The only trails that allow dogs are the three Buffalo Point Campground trails (Forest Trail, Campground Trail, and Overlook Trail), the Tyler Bend Campground trails (Spring Hollow Trail, Buck Ridge Trail, and Rock Wall Trail), and the Mill Creek Trail, located at Pruitt.

 Backcountry camping is allowed on the Buffalo River Trail and some of the park's other trails.
 Backcountry camping is not permitted on the Lost Valley Trail, Tyler Bend Campground Trails, Indian Rockhouse Trail, or Buffalo Point Campground Trails.
 Visit the park's backcountry page for further information.

 Don't forget the sunscreen, bug spray, water, snacks, and sturdy footwear.
 We hope you have an enjoyable hike!

 Be Prepared.
 Plan Ahead.

 Tell someone where you are going.
 Leave a detailed itinerary and map of the area with a responsible person at home or work on whom you can rely to report you overdue in the event that you become delayed.
 Give them the telephone number to Buffalo National River's 24-hour dispatch: 1-888-692-1162.
 Remember, cell phone service is unreliable in the park.